 Institutions Registration: This module helps users register an institution with the Ministry.
-You can use it whether they are registering an existing school or a new one.
+Whether they are registering an existing school or a new one, you can use it.

-School infrastructure: It monitors the inventory of equipment and fixed assets of the different schools.
+School infrastructure: It monitors the equipment and fixed assets of the different schools.

-School Utility: Captures the utility’s name and a brief description of what type it is.
+School Utility: Captures the utility’s name and a brief description of its type.

 Co- Curricula: Captures the co-curricular activities in an institution per academic year and the highest level achieved.

-Teaching and learning material: Records and stores course materials as well as supplementary materials for students.
+Teaching and learning material: Records and stores course and supplementary materials for students.

 Emergency reporting: The NEMIS portal enables the school administration to collect data on any disaster that affects the facility.

-This module captures every detail starting from a learner’s enrollment, their performance and progression in the education system, and their transition from one level to another.
-The learner module has five sub-modules as follows:
+This module captures every detail, starting from a learner’s enrollment, performance, and progression in the education system and transition from one level to another.
+The learner module has five sub-modules, as follows: